kang-cao-corgi/coj/notes.md

         1. driving out demons etc (Mt10:7-8)
     1. the gospel of JX is not in words but in power 1Co4:19-20
         1. the Lord confirmed His word by signs (Mk16:20)
-        1. tje JS workds in those who preach (Ac10:44-46)
+        1. the JS works in those who preach (Ac10:44-46)
         1. pray for power to follow
         - Ac4:29-31
-    1. woe to those who do not preach the gospel
+    1. woe to those who do not preach the gospel 1Co9:16
         1. the gospel is with all one's life (Ac20:24)
-        1. wit ha deonstration of the spirit's power (1Co2:4)
+        1. with a demonstration of the spirit's power (1Co2:4)
-        1. no hindrance in preaching (1Co9:12)
+        1. no hinderance in preaching (1Co9:12)
         1. paying back the debt (Rm1:14)
         1. the power of salvation (Rm1:16)
-        1. know the mystery of the gospel to preach (Eph1:7, 6:19)
+        1. know the mystery of the gospel to preach (Eph1:17, 6:19)
         1. freely giving (Mt10:8, 1Co9:18)
         1. entrusted with the gospel (1Th2:4)
     1. the lips of those who preach the gospel must be set apart
-        1. no false on lops (mal2:6)
+        1. no false on lips (mal2:6)
         1. lips must preserve knowldge (Mal2:7)
         1. no unwholesome talk (Eph4:29)
         1. peacemakers full of grace, seasoned with salt (Col4:6)